 Net realisable value is based on estimated selling price less further costs to completion and disposal.
-A charge is made to the income statement for slow moving finished goods stocks.
+A charge is made to the income statement for slow moving inventories.
 The charge is reviewed at each balance sheet date.

 (g) Cash and cash equivalents